avannaldas/QuickView/Docs/QuickView Usage.md

 # __QuickView__

 ### Installing QuickView
 QuickView has been published to PyPI [here](https://pypi.python.org/pypi/QuickView/0.1).
-It can be installed with `pip install quickview` or by downloading the tar.gz file from PyPI or you can download this repository and install with `python setup.py install`
+It can be installed with `pip install quickview` or by downloading the tar.gz file from PyPI.

+If you want to try the latest version you can clone this repository and install with `python setup.py install`.
+Note that, since this is a new project, this repo will contain an alpha version.
+I'll keep pushing incrementally to the repo frequently as and when I complete a feature/smallest working incremental unit.
+I am planning to publish an update to the PyPI once a major milestone is reached.
+Features not yet updated/published in PyPI are marked with asterisk.

 ### Using QuickView
 To use QuickView, you just need to import the package and call visualize method passing the pandas dataframe.
-The method outputs useful summaries about the dataset, plots number of null values colum-wise and number of unique values in categorical columns.
-The project has just begun and there are many more types of plots coming up soon.
+The method outputs useful summaries about the dataset, plots number of null values colum-wise, number of unique values in categorical columns and (*)correlation matrix of all attributes.
+The project has just begun and there are more types of plots coming up soon.

 ```python
 import QuickView.DataFrameVisualizer as qv